Co-Op Employer Resources

 • Co-op Learning Opportunities

-If you or your company are looking for more opportunities to get involved, please contact Christopher Babbitt, Career Center liaison to the School of Engineering, [email protected] or (616) 331-6708.
+If you or your company are looking for more opportunities to get involved with Co-ops, please contact the Ethan Tanis, Co-op Coordinator for the Padnos College of Engineering, [email protected], or (616) 331-6021.

 During the summer semester, our students begin their first co-op experience.
 There are opportunities throughout the year when you, as a co-op employer, can be involved with the engineering program.
 Following are key seasonal activities and rough dates for your engagement with our engineering co-op program: